Oakes Faculty Fellows

 • Research in Practice

-• Global Internship (Buenos Aires, Argentina)
+• Global Internship (Barcelona, Spain, and Buenos Aires, Argentina)

-• Latin American Spain (Madrid, Spain, starting Summer 2025)
+• Latin American Spain (Madrid, Spain)